Reunions and Legacy

 The rodeo board honored the former MIAs by naming them the Grand Marshals of the parade.
 Twelve past Miss Indian America winners, nearly half of the surviving ones, returned to Sheridan.
 The title holders attended the rodeo and danced at the Crow-sponsored powwow.
 They were also honored at a luncheon where many of them spoke about the importance of MIA and the townspeople of Sheridan to their lives.
 Joe Medicine Crow, once the master of ceremonies, attended the luncheon to honor the women and the town.
 Many of the women had gone on to successful careers as artists, lawyers, educators, and all-around advocates for their communities.

 The reunion was the first time many past Miss Indian America winners had met each other.
 It was the 60th anniversary of the crowning of the first Miss Indian America, Arlene Wesley who was present with her family at the reunion.
 The gathering ignited a sense of sisterhood among the past winners and jumpstarted many collaborations, including several more reunions and new projects to promote American Indian women.
-They include the first art show to feature Native American women artists held in Sheridan in 2015 with five former MIAs sharing their artwork.
+They include the first art show to feature Native American women artists held in Sheridan in 2015 with four former MIAs sharing their artwork.

 What began as a dream of a small western town and members of the Crow and Northern Cheyenne nations has become an ongoing collaboration that continues to promote improved Indian and white relations and the lives and rights of American Indians.